brntb/Amazing-Numbers/README.md

 - enter two natural numbers to obtain the properties of the list:
   * the first parameter represents a starting number;
   * the second parameters show how many consecutive numbers are to be processed;
-- two natural numbers and a property to search for;
+- two natural numbers and two properties to search for;
 - separate the parameters with one space;
 - enter 0 to exit.

-Enter a request: 9
+Enter a request: > 1

-Properties of 9
+Properties of 1
         buzz: false
         duck: false
  palindromic: true
       gapful: false
          spy: true
+      square: true
+       sunny: false
         even: false
          odd: true

-Enter a request: 9 7
+Enter a request: > 1 8 square

-               9 is palindromic, spy, odd
+               1 is palindromic, spy, square, odd
-              10 is duck, even
+               4 is palindromic, spy, square, even
-              11 is palindromic, odd
+               9 is palindromic, spy, square, odd
-              12 is even
+              16 is square, even
-              13 is odd
+              25 is square, odd
-              14 is buzz, even
+              36 is square, even
-              15 is odd
+              49 is buzz, square, odd
+              64 is square, even

-Enter a request: 99 9 spy
+Enter a request: > 1 7 sunny

-             123 is spy, odd
+               3 is palindromic, spy, sunny, odd
-             132 is gapful, spy, even
+               8 is palindromic, spy, sunny, even
-             213 is spy, odd
+              15 is sunny, odd
+              24 is sunny, even
-             231 is buzz, gapful, spy, odd
+              35 is buzz, sunny, odd
-             312 is spy, even
+              48 is sunny, even
-             321 is spy, odd
+              63 is buzz, sunny, odd

-           1,124 is spy, even
-           1,142 is spy, even
-           1,214 is spy, even
+Enter a request: > 1 7 sunny square

+The request contains mutually exclusive properties: [SQUARE, SUNNY] There are no numbers with these properties.

-Enter a request: 9 3 drake
+Enter a request: > 1 2 sunny polindromic

-The property [DRAKE] is wrong.
+The property [POLINDROMIC] is wrong.
-Available properties: [BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, EVEN, ODD]
+Available properties: [BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, EVEN, ODD]

-Enter a request: 9 3 duck
+Enter a request: > 1 2 sunny palindromic

-              10 is duck, even
-              20 is duck, even
+               3 is palindromic, spy, sunny, odd
-              30 is duck, even
+               8 is palindromic, spy, sunny, even

-Enter a request: bye

-The first parameter should be a natural number or zero.

 Enter a request: 0